Ricosaur/Tippeliga-simulator/README.md

 The Norwegian FA publishes each tournament's full match list.
 To refresh:

-1. Go to the Eliteserien tournament on fotball.no/fotballdata, open the "Kamper" (matches) view, and use Eksporter to download an Excel file.
+1. Go to the Eliteserien tournament on fotball.no/fotballdata, open the "Kamper" (matches) view, and use "last ned" to download an Excel file.
 2. Save it into `data/` as `kamper_2026.xlsx` (overwrite the old one).
 Keep `kamper_2025.xlsx` for the historical prior.
 3. Rebuild the cache: